ekilah/ekilah.github.io/posts/utility-types-in-typescript.md

 type Extract<T, U> = T extends U ?
 T : never
 ```

-In fact, `Exclude<Foo, null | undefined>` is eqivalent to `NonNullable<Foo>`.
+In fact, `Exclude<Foo, null | undefined>` is equivalent to `NonNullable<Foo>`.

 Let's walk through one example use case for `Exclude`.
-Say you have a function in your codebase that removes all the numbers from a heterogenous list:
+Say you have a function in your codebase that removes all the numbers from a heterogeneous list:

 ```js
 function removeNumbers(list)
 ```

 How can we nicely model this function with TypeScript?
-There are a few common easy-way-out options:
+There are a few common, easy-way-out options:

 ```ts
 function removeNumbers(list: any[]): any[]